nimbleltd/docs/src/basics.md

 * **the setup.js file**: For some backlift template, a setup javascript file is used to create the App namespace and define commonly used convenience classes.

-* **the .backlift file**: This is the configuration file that determines how your project is packaged, and can be used to define server side validation rules.
+* **the config.yml file**: This is the configuration file that determines how your project is packaged, and can be used to define server side validation rules.

 After your files are uploaded using `backlift push` they will be publicly accessible at: